thegyro/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 ![](data/perf_neurons.png)

+As we scale to bigger models and higher resolution images, memory is definitely a main bottleneck.
+Fitting the enitre dataset into the GPU global memory will be impossible.
+So we have to work the CPU hard disk.
+From a computatiton perspective, there can be several improvements

+1) Efficient matrix-multiply operations by the tiling approach using shared memory.
+As of now, I am a doing a naive matrix multiplication which is doing many redundant global memory access.

+2) Loss calculation can be parallelized by using parallel-reduction written in stream-compaction.
+The tricky part is to tweak the implementation to work access the index in a 2D view.

 ## Extra Credit
 The forward and backward pass is computed for all `N` exmaples simultaneously in one-shot using matrix-multiply and slicing operations.